 What is the HAAD Exam?

-In the United Arab Emirates (UAE), if an individual wants to practice within a profession, they will need to obtain a license from the appropriate government body.
-For healthcare professionals wishing to work in Abu Dhabi must obtain their license through the Health Authority of Abu Dhabi (HAAD).
+In the United Arab Emirates (UAE), if an individual wants to practice as a licensed professional, they need to obtain a license from the appropriate government body.
+For healthcare professionals wishing to work in Abu Dhabi this license must be obtained through the Health Authority of Abu Dhabi (HAAD).
 Upon contacting HAAD you will catergorised into your particular profession and asked to take the HAAD Exam.
 There is a HAAD exam for doctors, nurses, pharmacists, dentists, physiotherapists...

 - Doctors in Abu Dhabi must obtain specific licenses from HAAD depending on whether they are interns, general practitioners, specialists, consultants or resident doctors.